The History of Slot Tournaments

 This is another crucially important thing to check before you opt-in.
 Some tournaments will offer the winners cash prizes, which are immediately withdrawable.
 Other tournaments may reward winners with bonus funds or bonus spins which can be spent or redeemed in the casino.
 However, like any bonus rewards, these may come with wagering requirements and other terms attached.
 Always read the T&Cs before you enter!

 Some tournaments may offer a jackpot reward, sourced from a pooled network.
 Before entering a tournament with a jackpot, check how much it is and how much they share out amongst players in other positions.
-Bear in mind, if a player does win an enormous jackpot, then a casino may have to pay out winnings in installments, as dictated by the casino’s payment policy.
+Bear in mind, if a player does win an enormous jackpot, then a casino may have to pay out winnings in instalments, as dictated by the casino’s payment policy.
 This is also something worth checking before you play.

 Which Casinos offer the best slot tournaments?